 Windows Autopilot Error 80070002 typically occurs during Hybrid Azure AD Join deployments when the Offline Domain Join (ODJ) process fails.
 This error indicates that the Intune Connector was unable to apply the domain join blob correctly, often due to misconfigured OU permissions, trailing spaces in computer name prefixes, or connector communication issues.
 For IT administrators, this can halt device provisioning and frustrate end users, making it essential to quickly identify the root cause and apply the right fix

-While provisioning a device with Microsoft Intune Windows Autopilot Hybrid Join, you enter your corporate credentials on the company branding screen after OOBE.
-The process then stalls at the “Please wait while we set up your device” screen for about 20–30 minutes before eventually displaying the following error.
+While provisioning a device using Microsoft Intune Windows Autopilot Hybrid Azure AD Join, you enter your corporate credentials on the company branding screen after completing the Out‑of‑Box Experience (OOBE).
+The enrollment process then stalls at the “Please wait while we set up your device” screen for approximately 20–30 minutes before eventually failing with Autopilot error 80070002.

 Something went wrong: Confirm you are using the correct sign-in information and that your organization uses this feature.
 You can try to do this again or contact your system administrator with the error code 80070002.